mmann1123/pyGIS/_sources/docs/e_summarize_vector.md

 ### Method 1 - Display

-This method uses `geoplot`, a high-level plotting library for geospatial data that complements `matplotlib`.
+This method uses `geoplot`, a high-level plotting library for spatial data that complements `matplotlib`.
 For more information on `geoplot`, check out the [documentation](https://residentmario.github.io/geoplot/index.html).

 ```{code-cell} ipython3
 # Set projection to WGS 84 and reproject data